-Collected documents are reviewed using the "Admissions and Enrollment Disclosure Checklist" which becomes part of students' permanent digital record in the University's Student Information System.
 Upon completion of the requirements, the applicant must sign an Enrollment Agreement in the desired program.
 Applicants are informed of their acceptance within three (3) business days after all required information is received and qualifications evaluated.
-The requirements documents need to be sent to the admissions office or by email to: admissions@humboldtiu.com
+The requirements documents need to be sent to the admissions office or by email to: admissions.rep@hiuniversity.edu

 Once all documents are verified, the Admissions representative will then prepare a student file folder.
 The first document is entitled, "Admissions and Enrollment Disclosure Checklist."
 When documents are received the admissions coordinator shall check off the corresponding box.
 Not until all the boxes are checked off can a student be allowed to start the desired program.
 Below is an example of the "Admissions and Enrollment Disclosure Checklist" used by the Admission's department for each student file folder.